MaruthanG/MaruthanG/README.md

 - 👋 Hi, I’m @MaruthanG
-- 👀 I’m interested in C and Java
+- 👀 I’m interested in C and Python
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Python
 - 📫 How to reach me Telegram @Maruthang

 <!---